Phantom-VK/ExcelSync/README.md

 # ExcelSync 📊

-A specialized Android utility app built with Jetpack Compose that facilitates bulk uploading of election booth data from Excel/CSV files to Firebase Realtime Database.
+A specialized Android utility app built with Jetpack Compose that facilitates bulk uploading of (in this project data is election booth data) data from Excel/CSV files to Firebase Realtime Database.

 ## Features 🌟